 Pathways and Electives for Applied Languages

-For a general overview of Applied Languages and the various options available through the course, click here.
+For a video with a general overview of Applied Languages and the various options available through the course, click here.

 Along with your 2 core languages, you will generally have 1 additional core module each semester, as well as a professional elective stream and 1-2 literature/cultural elective modules.